rxtoolkit/socketio/README.md

 // {topic: 'audio-received', index: 1}
 ```

+## Advanced configuration
-The library also supports some advanced features commonly needed in real applications (like sending binary, verifying receipt of messages before sending the next, customizing the socket.io client, serializers/deserializers and handling disconnections).
-See the documentation for more information.
+The library also supports some advanced features commonly needed in real applications:
+- sending binary
+- verifying receipt of messages before sending the next
+- customizing the socket.io client
+- adding serializers/deserializers
+- handling disconnections

+See the the code (`src/operators/conduit`) for advanced configuration options.
+This is a pretty lightweight wrapper and the code should be pretty easy to read and understand.